ansible/receptor/docs/source/receptorctl/receptorctl_index.rst

 Receptor client commands
 ========================

-The Receptor client ``receptorctl``, provides a command line interface for interacting with and managming Receptor nodes.
+The Receptor client, ``receptorctl``, provides a command line interface for interacting with and managing Receptor nodes.

 .. toctree::
    :maxdepth: 1